TordWessman/r2Cam/README.md

 It currently expects TCP server endpoints to provide the video stream.

 ## 1. Conceptual Usage
 The snippet below demonstrates how the streaming client can be created and how an `AVSampleBufferDisplayLayer` is attached.
-For a full example, see the EXAMPLE_PROJECT.
+For a full example, see the [Example Project](Example).
 ```swift
 import AVFoundation